m-vz/udmx/README.md

 ```

 ## Examples
+The examples directory contains some fixture implementations for reference.

+> [!NOTE]
+> These examples likely won't work with your specific fixtures.
+> Consult the fixture's manual for the correct channel numbers and values.

 - `rgb_fixture.rs`: Demonstrates controlling an RGB DMX fixture
 - `moving_head_fixture.rs`: Demonstrates controlling a moving head light fixture
+- `fog_machine_fixture.rs`: Demonstrates controlling a fog machine